7 Engagement Ring Trends You'll See in 2022

 Tiffany & Co.
 Tiffany Soleste® emerald ring, $12,900, Tiffany.com

 Vintage Engagement Rings

-Take a cue from the engagement ring trends of bygone eras and consider a sparkler with Victorian or art deco flair.
+Take a cue from the engagement ring trends of bygone eras and consider a sparkler with vintage or antique flair.
 What sets these rings apart?
 It's all in the details.
-Intricate touches like milgrain (a beaded metal pattern), filigree (metal wire details) and elaborate halos give this bling an antique feel.
+Intricate touches like milgrain (a beaded metal pattern), filigree (metal wire details) and elaborate halos give this bling a standout feel.
 Whether you're repurposing a family piece, shopping estate jewelry or opting for a new design with a vintage-inspired setting, you can't go wrong with an engagement ring with heirloom quality—it's both glamorous and timeless.

 Rose Cut Diamond Engagement Rings

 Calling all old souls: This engagement ring trend is a true throwback.
 Popular in the 1500s, rose cut diamonds have a flat bottom and a domed top and resemble the shape of a rose bud.
 Since these antique diamonds are less faceted and lack the pavillion (read: the pointy bottom) of more complex cuts, their sparkle tends to look glassy and less brilliant than more modern options.
-Fun fact: Lily Collins recently got engaged with one.
 Another fun fact?
 Besides the obvious sentimental value of these old world sparklers, rose cut diamonds also look larger than their actual carat weights due to their flat bottoms, meaning you get more bang for your buck.

 Cathy Waterman Diamond Waves engagement ring, $14,680, TwistOnline.com